-8.7.5 Sea Ranching
+8.7.5 Fish Stocking

-Sea ranching involves obtaining fish fry or fingerlings from hatcheries and releasing them into the sea.
-Sea ranching or fish stocking has been conducted effectively around the world and has been proven to be successful in supplementing the existing fish populations.
-For this Project, site selection is a priority and preferably to be done at strategic locations, such as Balik Pulau Forest Reserve or the mangroves of Sungai Acheh, in which the fry or fingerlings will have a sizeable chance to grow to a size at which they can be captured.

-Further discussions with the Fisheries Research Institute in Batu Maung and LKIM will be done in order to develop an effective fish stocking endeavour.
+Fish stocking involves obtaining fish fry or fingerlings from hatcheries and releasing them into the sea.
+Fish stocking has been conducted effectively around the world and has been proven to be successful in supplementing the existing fish populations.
+For this Project, fish stocking will be done at strategic locations, such as Balik Pulau Forest Reserve or the mangroves of Sungai Acheh, in which the fry or fingerlings will have a sizeable chance to grow to a size at which they can be captured.
+Further discussions with the Department of Fisheries of LKIM will be done in order to develop an effective fish stocking endeavour.